Also Known As: Jollywallet Virus, Type: Adware, Distribution: High

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for "Jollywallet", select this entry and click "Remove".

-If you continue to have problems with removal of Jollywallet ads, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the jollywallet adware, reset your Internet Explorer settings to default.

 Windows XP users: Click "Start", click "Run", in the opened window type "inetcpl.cpl" In the opened window click the "Advanced" tab, then click Reset.